Anthonypaige/investnurenergy/src/content/post/mastering-time-of-use-rate-strategies-for-smart-energy.md

 ### TOU rates vs. Demand Response Programs

 TOU rates are distinct from demand response programs, which are strategies used by utility companies to manage electricity demand and prevent grid overload.
-To find your utility provider's TOU rate plans and learn more about other Time-Variable Pricing options, you can visit the [Department of Energy's guide](https://www.energy.gov/).
+To find your utility provider's TOU rate plans and learn more about other Time-Variable Pricing options, you can visit the Department of Energy's [guide here](https://www.energy.gov/).

 ### Shifting Energy Usage to Off-Peak Hours